 About 20,000 speakers of Shangaan also live in Swaziland.
 A smaller, uncertain number of Shangaan also live in eastern and southern Zimbabwe.
 Current international borders were established long after the arrival of these people in this area of Africa.

-It is believed that ancestors of the Shangaan, who now primarily inhabit an area in southern Mozambique, originated farther north in central Africa.
+It is believed that ancestors of the Tsonga people, who now primarily inhabit an area in southern Mozambique, originated farther north in central Africa.
+They were a group of the large closely-related Bantu-speaking peoples that cover about 2/3 of Africa south of the Sahara.
 As these people moved into the southern area of Africa, they settled in places where they could carry on their traditional pastoral way of life.
-More recently, the Shangaan came into their present area from farther south, as Soshangane fled with his people from the Zulu massacres of Shaka.

 Various clans made up the overall Shangaan people group.
 These clans were ruled by a king who held absolute authority.
 All the members of the clan were subject to him and he made all the major decisions.
 This social structure began to undergo changes as the influence of Portuguese colonialism increased.

 Portugal claimed Mozambique as its colony in 1752.
 The Portuguese government allowed the local kings/rulers to continue ruling their respective peoples, but under the over-arching authority of Portugal.
 This more or less continued until Mozambique gained independence.

 In 1962, Mozambican nationalists had formed the Mozambican Liberation Front (FRELIMO) to try and negotiate independence.
 Eventually, under the leadership of Dr. Eduardo Mondlane, FRELIMO began an armed liberation struggle in 1964.